 The Company made total payments of 72.1 million Czech Koruna (\$4.22 million) from October 17, 2018, to September 30, 2023.
-In the six months ended March 31, 2024, the Company completed the purchase of EPCS by making two additional payments of 20 million Czech Koruna (\$1.2 million) and 51 million Czech Koruna (\$3.0 million) on November 29, 2023, and December 28, 2023, respectively.
+In the nine months ended June 30, 2024, the Company completed the purchase of EPCS by making two additional payments of 20 million Czech Koruna (\$1.2 million) and 51 million Czech Koruna (\$3.0 million) on November 29, 2023, and December 28, 2023, respectively.

-The option payments made prior to the acquisition of EPCS were a derivative classified as FVTPL due to the following: i) the option was for the acquisition of shares of EPCS rather than a non-monetary asset; ii) it did not meet any of the scope exceptions from recognition as a derivative asset under IFRS 9 Financial Instruments; iii) control of EPCS was not present until the last option payment is made.
-The remaining payment is dependent on the Board's approval and is not legally enforceable by the shareholder of EPCS.
+The option payments made prior to the acquisition of EPCS were a derivative classified as fair value through profit and loss due to the following: i) the option was for the acquisition of shares of EPCS rather than a non-monetary asset; ii) it did not meet any of the scope exceptions from recognition as a derivative asset under IFRS 9 Financial Instruments; and iii) control of EPCS was not present until the last option payment was made.